 Multiple Track Emphases

 The JBU Counseling Program recognizes that today's counseling professionals have multifaceted opportunities requiring multiple training specialties; therefore, additional emphases are offered for each major area of study.
-These emphases include Marriage and Family Therapy, Community Counseling, Play Therapy and School Counseling.
+These emphases include Marriage and Family Therapy, Clinical Mental Health Counseling, Play Therapy and School Counseling.
 Students seeking multiple emphases must complete the course requirements of their major degree plan and each of the course requirements specific to fulfilling any additional emphases.

 Many counseling courses are offered online allowing you flexibility and convenience.
 All online classes are taught by JBU faculty who interact with you via e-mail, web conferencing and discussion boards.